 Liberty Leading the People by Eugène Delacroix crackles with revolutionary energy, full of symbolism and raw emotion.

-Liberty Leading the People by Eugène Delacroix – a powerful and emotional symbol of revolution and national pride.
+Liberty Leading the People by Eugène Delacroix – a powerful and emotional symbol of revolution and national pride, displayed at the Louvre Paris

 Nearby, The Raft of the Medusa by Théodore Géricault is dramatic, heartbreaking, and vast.
 It’s a haunting scene of shipwreck survivors adrift at sea.